-This filter is represented as on the Common filters toolbar.
-After selecting the Scalars with which to threshold from the combo-box, you select the Minimum and Maximum values to specify the range.
-If the range shown by the sliders is not sufficient, you can manually type the values in the input boxes.
+This filter is represented as 509 on the Common filters toolbar.
+After selecting the Scalars with which to threshold from the combo-box, the Lower Threshold and Upper Threshold values can be modified to specify the range.
+If the range shown by the sliders is not sufficient, it is also possible to manually type the values in the input boxes.
 The values are deliberately not clamped to the current data range.
-The Scalars combo-box uses icons to help you differentiate between point data arrays and cell data arrays